braid-org/braidfs/README.md

 braidfs run
 ```

-To sync a Braid URL:
+To sync a URL:

 ```
 braidfs sync <url>
 ```

-When you run `braidfs sync <url>`, it creates a local file mirroring the content at that Braid URL.
+When you run `braidfs sync <url>`, it creates a local file mirroring the content at that URL.
 The local file path is determined by the URL structure.
 For example:

 - If you sync `https://example.com/path/file.txt`
 - It creates a local file at `~/http/example.com/path/file.txt`